sparkflows/sparkflows-docs/docs/tutorials/reading-writing/mongodb.rst

-Reading and Writing from MongoDB
+Reading and Writing to MongoDB
 ================================

 MongoDB is a document database with the scalability and flexibility that you want with the querying and indexing that you need, Here we are loading data from HDFS  and Saving it into MongoDB.